 Blepharoplasty can enhance your appearance and your self-confidence, but it won’t necessarily change your looks to match your ideal image or cause other people to treat you differently.
 Before you decide to have surgery, think carefully about your expectations and discuss them with your surgeon,

 The best candidates for eyelid surgery are men and women who are physically healthy, psychologically stable, and realistic in their expectations.
 Most are 35 or older, but if droopy, baggy eyelids run in your family, you may decide to have eyelid surgery at a younger age.

-A few medical conditions make blepharoplasty more risky.
+A few medical conditions make blepharoplasty riskier.
 They include thyroid problems such as hypothyroidism and Graves’ disease, dry eye or lack of sufficient tears, high blood pressure or other circulatory disorders, cardiovascular disease, and diabetes.
-A detached retina or glaucoma is also reason for caution; check with your ophthalmologist before you have surgery.
+A detached retina or glaucoma is also a reason for caution; check with your ophthalmologist before you have surgery.